 I’m not sure if it’s the fact that it’s a VM, the VMware tools install, or the VMware Horizon View agent install, however I highly recommend waiting to upgrade until all the bugs get sorted out.

 In this blog post I’ll explain how to install RSAT (Remote Server Administration Tools) on Windows 10.
 Previously, this was handled via an MSI installer, however with Microsoft Windows 10 version 1809 (October Update) and later, you must install RSAT using Features on Demand (or DISM) as the installer no long works.
 This will apply to all future Windows 10 releases.

 Some of you may not be familiar with using the “Features on Demand” or “DISM” tool on Windows, so I decided to write up this little post to assist you in installing RSAT on the latest version of Windows 10.

-To install RSAT on Windows 10 version 1809, open an elevated command and run the following command:
+To install RSAT on Windows 10 (version 1809 or later), open an elevated command and run the following command (as a single line):

 After installing Windows 10 Fall Creators Update (Windows 10 Version 1709), I’m noticing that on one of my multi-monitor machines it’s showing blue colors as purple on one of the displays.

 This is very visible when highlighting text, viewing the blue Facebook logo and banner, or any other blue content.
 When dragging something across both displays (window is shown on both displays) you can see the color differences.
 However, one interesting thing, is that when dragging from one display to the other, for the last 10% or so when moving, it’ll quickly change to the proper blue before leaving the display, which means this is software related since it will briefly show the proper blue.

 After spending over an hour troubleshooting, it’s totally unrelated to monitor drivers (color configurations), video drivers, etc… and I cannot find any configuration to fix this.
 Also, searching on the internet I cannot find any other occurrences.